From the newly reopened Tate gallery to wiling away a day on the golden sands: what to do during a break in St Ives

 Scandi style and sea views are on offer at the smart Primrose Valley Hotel.

-The St Ives Harbour Hotel & Spa has boutique style and fine views over Porthminster beach, and Boundless members can save 5%.
+The St Ives Harbour Hotel & Spa has boutique style and fine views over Porthminster beach.

 What to do